Ontology Enrichment from Texts: A Biomedical Dataset for Concept Discovery and Placement: PROBLEM DEFINITION

 The task of \textit{Concept Discovery and Placement} inputs contextual, in-KB and out-of-KB mentions in a corpus and a KB (more formally as an OWL ontology \cite{GRAU2008OWL2,baader_horrocks_lutz_sattler_2017chap8}) and outputs an enriched KB where each out-of-KB mention is inserted into a \textit{directed edge}, i.e., $<\texttt{parent, child}>$, of the KB, when the out-of-KB mention is the child of the \texttt{parent} and the parent of the \texttt{child}.
 The \texttt{child} is considered NULL when the mention corresponds to a leaf concept.
 The \texttt{parent} can be a \textit{complex concept}.

 Several key definitions are as follows.
 Formally, an \textit{OWL ontology} is a Description Logic KB that contains a set of axioms \cite{GRAU2008OWL2,baader_horrocks_lutz_sattler_2017chap8}.
 We focus on the TBox (or the terminology part) in an ontology, which mainly consists of General Concept Inclusion axioms of the form $A \sqsubseteq B$, where $A$ (and $B$) are either atomic or complex concepts \cite{baader_horrocks_lutz_sattler_2017chap2}.
 A TBox can be reduced to a \textit{taxonomy} (or a subsumption hierarchy) after the classification process \cite{baader_horrocks_lutz_sattler_2017chap2}.
 Borrowing the definition of taxonomy in \cite{Jiang2022taxoenrich,Shen2020TaxoExpan}, we use a simple definition of ontology as a set of concepts and directed edges, where both can be atomic or complex. \textit{Directed Edges} are edges in an ontology (or a taxonomy \cite{Wang2022QEN}) which contain a direct parent and a direct child. \textit{Complex edges} are edges which have a complex concept as the parent\footnote{It is not likely to have complex concepts as direct (asserted) children in an ontology.}. \textit{Complex concepts} mean concepts that involve at least one logical operators, e.g., negation ($\neg$), conjunction ($\sqcap$), disjunction ($\sqcup$), existential restriction ($\exists r.C$), universal restriction ($\forall r.
-C$), etc. \cite{baader_horrocks_lutz_sattler_2017chap2}.\footnote{The OWL ontology language \cite{GRAU2008OWL2}, based on Description Logic, has expressiveness beyond traditional RDF triples \cite{baader_horrocks_lutz_sattler_2017chap8}; an example complex concept as a parent concept is $Arthritis \sqsubseteq Arthropathy \sqcap \exists hasMorphology.Inflammatory$, which is not easily expressed with a single RDF triple \cite{yuan2023ontolama}.}
+C$), etc. \cite{baader_horrocks_lutz_sattler_2017chap2}.\footnote{The ontology language OWL \cite{GRAU2008OWL2}, based on Description Logic, has expressiveness beyond RDF \cite{baader_horrocks_lutz_sattler_2017chap8}; an example complex concept as a parent concept is $Arthritis \sqsubseteq Arthropathy \sqcap \exists hasMorphology.Inflammatory$ \cite{yuan2023ontolama}.}

 An ideal dataset for \textit{Concept Discovery and Placement} requires a real-world text corpus and a large OWL ontology (reducible to a taxonomy), with gold-standard directed edges (possibly complex) for each out-of-KB concept linked to the mentions in the corpus.